MrChadMWood/pyinterval/README.md

----

-This library is still in its **alpha stage**.
-Contributions and feedback are welcome.

----

 # Relative Dates Library

 This Python library provides intuitive methods for defining relative points in time using a custom protocol.
 It supports chaining of datetime intervals in a parent-child fashion, abstracted with attributes and indexes.
 For example: `year.month[2]`.